-BOOK CLUB will meet online April 21st!
+BOOK CLUB will meet at Perkins on May 19th.

 Here at GBPL we have the Open Book club.
 We always enjoy seeing new faces and everyone is welcome!